wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 Status
 ======

-* STM is still at least 2x slower
+* STM is still at least 2x slower (speed on a single core)

 * HTM in Ruby with Intel Haswell CPUs: not bad but still disappointing (imo)